Axolotl Care: Tank, Diet, Water & Health

 Axolotls are neotenic, meaning they retain their larval features throughout their entire adult life.
 While most salamanders lose their gills and move onto land, axolotls keep their external gills and stay fully aquatic forever.

-• Tank: minimum 75 liters (20 gallons) for one axolotl, plus 40 liters for each additional one
+Minimum 75 liters (20 gallons) for one axolotl, plus 40 liters for each additional one.

-• Substrate: fine sand or bare bottom (no gravel, which can be ingested)
+Fine sand or bare bottom.
+No gravel, which can be ingested and cause impaction.

 Daily and Weekly Care Routine